minprog/uva-prog-ai/20 Problem sets/20 Simple Java/30 Console Programs.md

 # Console Programs

-For these programs we will also be using the files that were provided with **pset2.zip** from the Graphics Program assignment.
+All the files needed for this problem set are included in the **pset1.zip** from the Karel assignment.

 ## Problem 5: `FindRange.java`